hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-true inner experience, for the simple reason that inner experience is something over and above the ability to successfully operate many cognitive abilities in tandem: it is a sort of feedback loop on the contents of its internal representations.
+true inner experience, for the simple reason that inner experience is something over and above the ability to successfully operate many cognitive abilities in tandem: it is a sort of feedback loop on the contents of its internal representations, described in ever-increasing complexity by people like Dennett and Douglas Hofstadter.
-This has clear functional implications for the organism, since it can report on those contents, and a human simulator for instance might enter the murmuration tank in the heterophenomenological arcade, simulate the *umwelt* of a flight of starlings, and emerge with some "inner experience" of being a flock of birds that that flock does not have!
+Whether or not it is *only* a functional phenomenon, the feedback loop of conscous experience has clear functional implications for the organism, since it can report on the contents of its internal representations.
+A human operator might enter the murmuration tank in the heterophenomenological arcade, successfully wield a flight of starlings, and emerge with some "inner experience" of being that flock that the flock does not have!
-Even sillier is the brick simulator.
+(Even sillier is the brick simulator.)

 <!-- Secondly, while functional gestalts seem like a good way to test
 incommensurability, they are most likely distinct from the